regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 From now on, Hugo will take care of bundling, minifying, fingerprinting our assets and even compiling our sass files!
 All of this without any external build tools.

-In this post we’ll go through Hugo Pipes methods to cover how easy it is to implement a basic Hugo Pipes asset pipeline before turning to more advanced use cases, involving relenting Sass and JS variables to our editors.
+In this post we’ll go through Hugo Pipes methods to cover how easy it is to implement a basic Hugo Pipes asset pipeline before turning to more advanced use cases, involving relinquishing some Sass and JS variables to our editors.

 <!--more-->